Ted Weiss Federal Building: Construction

 Federal officials awarded $700 million in contracts for the two projects at the end of March 1991.
 By then, demand for new office space had decreased, and 17.5 percent of all office space in Lower Manhattan was vacant.
 The Linpro Company was awarded the contract to develop the office building at 290 Broadway, which would be designed by HOK and constructed by Tishman at a cost $276 million.
 The office building was to contain 974000 ft2 of gross floor area.
 There would be space for 4,200 workers on 34 floors, as well as 14000 ft2 of storefronts.
 The original plan had included a 25,000 sqft public pavilion near Elk Street, which would house day care facilities, an auditorium, and 55,000 sqft of parking below the building.
 The building was to be known as One Foley Square.
 During the design process, HOK, Linpro, and Tishman frequently consulted with each other about the details of the design.
 Work on the tower's structural steel began before the details of the design had been finalized.

-Under the terms of its agreement with the GSA, Linpro had to subcontract at least $36 million of the work, or 13 percent of the project's total cost, to minority companies.
+Under the terms of its agreement with the GSA, Linpro had to subcontract at least $36 million of the work, or 13 percent of the project's total cost, to minority-owned firms.
 Residents of the nearby Chinatown neighborhood raised complaints that the project did not hire enough members of that community.
-At a protest in July 1992, demonstrators alleged that only two of 52 firms working on the One Foley Square project were Asian-American firms and that no Asian-American workers were actually employed on the project.
+At a protest in July 1992, demonstrators alleged that only two of fifty-two firms working on the One Foley Square project were Asian-American firms and that no Asian-American workers were actually employed on the project.
 At least 40 percent of Chinatown's population was Chinese, and protesters requested that at least 30 percent of the workforce be Asians.
 Linpro denied that it was discriminating against Asians, and it offered contracts to several Asian-run businesses following the demonstration.
 Ultimately, in November 1992, Linpro subcontracted $64 million of work to 63 "small or disadvantaged" local firms, including women-owned and minority-owned firms.